arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 34: February 21, 2017 | About ditching Bootstrap........

+Ok, ditching Bootstrap altogether seems daft, because it avoid me redoing a lot of CSS from scratch.
+So I am going to keep what I need from the Bootstrap CSS file and use my own breakpoints.
+It would surely be a great exercise for me to do the CSS from scratch at least once, to know that I can do it but I am trying to get my portfolio online asap so that is not the right project for it.

 ### Day 33: February 20, 2017 | Normalise.css and HTML5 Boilerplate

 Working on my portfolio these last few days, I have realised that I end up overriding a lot of Bootstrap's defaults.
 That added to the fact that I want to get my website responsive based on its content (and not fixed breakpoints as defined in Boostrap), I decided to ditch Bootstrap altogether for my website.
 I love Bootstrap but I feel that my CSS knowledge is now enough for me to tackle responsiveness on a small scale project without using it.